JoyMonteiro/bharatsim-tutorial/source/setup.rst

     $ scala -version

-If the version along with a copyright notice is not returned, then reboot the system and try running the above line of code again.
+If the version number is not returned, reboot the system and try running the above line of code again.

 Setting up an IDE and First Run
 -------------------------------

-The recommended IDE is **IntelliJ Idea**.
-It provides a lot of features helpful for newcomers to a language.
+The recommended IDE for BharatSim is **IntelliJ Idea**.
+It provides many features helpful for newcomers to a language.
 It also handles large projects well.

-Running IntelliJ Idea is a bit resource intensive, so if you really have no choice [due to hardware limitations, old systems, etc.], then any text editor works with command line.
-We talk about IntelliJ Idea and VSCode here.
+However, the additional features of IntelliJ Idea make it slightly resource intensive.
+A faster alternative is Microsoft's **Visual Studio Code**.

+Here we will describe the setup process using both the IntelliJ Idea and VSCode IDEs.
+However, please note that the BharatSim code can just as well be edited using a simple text editor, and run with the Scala command line `sbt` tool, described further below.
+However, this method is not recommended for beginners.

 IntelliJ Idea
 ~~~~~~~~~~~~~